nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving Data

-EventTory data is saved in the hard disk automatically after any command that changes the data.
+EventTory data is saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

 ### Editing the Data File

-EventTory data is saved automatically as a JSON file `[JAR file location]/data/eventTory.json`.
+EventTory data is saved automatically as a JSON file `[JAR file location]/data/eventTory.json`.<br>
-<br>Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>